ibi-group/otp-middleware/docs/trip-monitoring.md

 Two itineraries match if they meet the conditions below defined in `ItineraryMatcher` and `LegMatcher` classes:
 - Both itineraries can be monitored (they don't contain rentals)
-- The have the same number of legs
+- They have the same number of legs
 - The origin and destination stops match
 - The same modes and transit routes are used in the same order
 - The transit vehicles must present the same headsign